Dan Butler (Australian footballer): St Kilda (2020–present)

 Butler's 2021 season was decent, although he failed to reach the individual heights achieved the previous season.
 Butler managed 18 goals for the season, well below his output of 29 for the year prior and seemed below his preliminary All-Australian form from 2020 for much of the season.
 He did however maintain a good standard of forward pressure inside 50, averaging 3.7 tackles a game, 2.7 inside 50s, 1.6 tackles inside 50 and 22 pressure acts per game.
 Butler kicked the game-sealing goal in the Saints' Round one win against GWS, making a tackle to earn a free shot at goal in the dying seconds of the game.
-Butler had a pivitol role in the Round four win against West Coast, kicking three goals, including two in the third quarter that swung the momentum in the Saints' favour.
+Butler had a pivotal role in the Round four win against West Coast, kicking three goals, including two in the third quarter that swung the momentum in the Saints' favour.
 Butler also kicked three goals from 18 disposals in the Round seven win over Hawthorn.
 After some quieter games, Butler again returned to form against West Coast in Round 19 collecting a career-high 20 disposals and kicking two goals as the Saints fell short by eight points.
 Buter's tackling was his standout in 2021, with a sensational 10 tackles against Adelaide in Round 13 and nine against Sydney in Round 21.
 Ultimately he had 10 games in which he had four tackles or more.
 Butler played all 22 games for the year, meaning he had played in all 41 possible matches since crossing from Richmond.